 As seen in the below iris data frame we have classes as categorical features which are - ‘Iris-setosa’, ‘Iris-versicolor’, ‘Iris-virginica’.

-There are several different techniques which are used to encode categorical values which are stated below:
+There are several different techniques that are used to encode categorical values which are stated below:

 a) LabelEncoder() - It is a function present in the scikit- learn library of python which is used to convert categorical values in numerical values.